 Genres: Action, Crime, Thriller

-Five years after losing his wife and two daughters in a Mafia car bomb, a former undercover police detective and U.S. Marine Frank Castle has become the city’s most wanted and most discrete vigilante- The Punisher.
-Living among the maze-like sewer system under the city of New York, Franks Castle’s kill count stands at over 125 mobsters after losing his family.
+Five years after losing his wife and two daughters in a Mafia car bomb, a former undercover police detective and U.S. Marine Frank Castle has become the city’s most wanted and discrete vigilante- The Punisher.
+Living among the maze-like sewer system in New York, Franks Castle’s kill count stands at over 125 mobsters after losing his family.

 The heavy losses faced by the Mafia due to The Punisher’s vengeance weakened the syndicate.
-The most potent Asian crime syndicate, Yakuza led by Lady Tanaka, has decided to take over the Mafia families and their fortune.
+The most powerful Asian crime syndicate, Yakuza, led by Lady Tanaka, has decided to take over the Mafia families and their fortune.
 The Yakuza kidnap the children of the Mafia families and hold them for future negotiation.
-Shake, The Punisher’s only trusted ally pleads with him to save the children.
+Shake, The Punisher’s only trusted ally, pleads with him to save the children.

 Frank reluctantly agrees and attacks one of the Yakuza’s businesses, warning them that he will bring heavy losses on them if they do not release the children.
 Later, Frank and Shake are captured by the Asian mob so that they can torture them into submission, but Frank manages to escape.